DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Some countries do not have any reporting requirements
 - 1.5.2 Licensing and intellectual property (IP) requirements
   - **Intellectual property**: ✏️intangible assets (e.g. software, data)
   - **Trademarks**: words, slogans, and logos used to identify a company and its products or services.
+The ❄️_United States Patent and Trademark Office_ (USPTO), which bears responsibility for the registration of trademarks.
+The ® symbol is reserved for trademarks that have received official registration status by the U.S. Patent and Trademark Office.
+The ™ symbol would be used before receiving USPTO approval
   - **Patents**: a ✏️temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent.
 Patents have 📝expiration date.
 U.S. patent law provides for an exclusivity period of 📝20 years beginning at the time a utility patent application is submitted to the Patent and Trademark Office.
     - **Utility**: protect the intellectual property rights of ✏️inventors
     - **Design**: cover the appearance of an invention and last for 15 years; note design patents on't protect the idea of an invention only its form, and are generally seen as weaker
     - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
   - **Copyright**: exclusive use of 🔥artistic, 🔥musical or 🔥literary works which prevents unauthorized duplication, distribution or modification.
 Also can include software code published in academic journal.
 Copyright and patent protection both have expiration dates.
-Copyright protection generally lasts for 📝70 years after the death of the 📝last surviving author of the work
+Copyright protection generally lasts for 📝70 years after the death of the 📝last surviving author of the work.
+The © symbol is used to represent a copyright.
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
+      - ✏️Contractual agreements: Licenses for high-value software often use contractual agreements to outline the responsibilities of both parties
+      - ✏️Shrink-wrap agreement: is a type of contract where the terms and conditions are enclosed with the software packaging.
+The contract is considered accepted by the user when they open the packaging and begin using the software.
+      - ✏️Click-wrap agreement is a type of contract where users must agree to the terms and conditions by clicking an "I agree" button or similar option before they can complete the installation or use of the software.
   - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
   - When you file application for protection, until registration is granted, you can use the 🔥**TM** symbol to inform others that it is protected under trademark law.
 Once the application is approved, the name becomes a registered trademark, and you can begin using the 🔥**®** R symbol.
 The 🔥**©** C symbol is used to represent a copyright.
 - 1.5.3 Import/export controls
   -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of 🔐cryptographic technology, and Russia requires a license to import 🔐encryption technologies manufactured outside the country
+  -  These regulations tend to cover more technical items, such as high-performance computing, security software, and encryption technology.
-  -  The _Bureau of Industry and Security_ within the Department of Commerce sets regulations on the export of 🔐encryption products outside of the United States.
+  -  The ❄️_Bureau of Industry and Security_ BIS within the Department of Commerce sets regulations on the export of 🔐encryption products outside of the United States.
 - 1.5.4 Transborder data flow
   -  Orgs should adhere to origin country-specific laws and regulations, regardless of where data resides
   -  Also be aware of applicable laws where data is stored and systems are used